-Adam Toledo: Chicago officer who fired deadly shot on administrative leave
+Adam Toledo case: Chicago officer who fired deadly shot on administrative leave

 Chicago's police review board on Thursday released the body cam video of the fatal shooting